BlueMirrors/cvu/README.md

 detector = Detector(classes="coco", backend="tensorflow", device="tpu")
 ```

-You can change device, platforms and backends as much as you need and want, without having to change your main pipeline.
+You can change devices, platforms and backends as much as you want, without having to change your pipeline.
 <br><br>

 # Why CVU <img src="https://raw.githubusercontent.com/BlueMirrors/cvu/master/static/logo.png" width="25">?

 [Index](#index-)

-There are countless great open-source state-of-the-art computer vision models that are pushing Computer Vision field ahead every moment.
-But many of them are either too complicated or hard to use in deployment scenario or to integrate in simple projects.
+There are countless amazing open-source state-of-the-art Computer Vision models that are pushing Computer Vision ahead every moment.
+But many of them are either too complicated or hard to use in deployment scenarios or to integrate in simple projects.

 CVU <img src="https://raw.githubusercontent.com/BlueMirrors/cvu/master/static/logo.png" width="12"> can handle all the Computer vision related stuff (even installation of the required frameworks/libraries in most cases), while you can focus on building awesome projects!!

 We are working to optimize open source state-of-the-art models for various CV use cases, and aim to make them more accessible and available to everyone!
 <br> <br>

-# Yolov5 Object Detection
+# Object Detection (YOLOv5)

 [Index](#index-)